 A key factor in real estate investments in the utilization of debt.
 DLP focuses on utilizing debt in a relatively conservative manner; typically with a maximum of leverage of 75% of costs at the time of purchase.
 As a whole, DLP’s real estate holdings have an LTV of about 55%.
 In addition, to utilize leverage conservatively, DLP focuses on locking in long-term debt with no recourse to investors.
 This allows cash flow and investor returns to have no direct effect from rising interest rates.

 How We Mitigate Risk When Lending Capital to Real Estate Investors

 Cash Invested by Borrower (Loan to Cost): Arguably, the #1 determination of the success of a loan is the cash invested by the borrower.
-We believe strongly in the “old school” principles of lending; 20% down by the borrower drastically decreases the risk of default.
-On average DLP funds, less than 75% loan to cost; requiring the borrower to invest 25% of the purchase price plus 25% of the renovation costs out of his/her pocket at the purchase of the property.
+We believe strongly in the “old school” principles of lending: 20% down by the borrower drastically decreases the risk of default.
+On average, DLP funds 73% loan to cost, requiring the borrower to invest 25% of the purchase price plus 25% of the renovation costs out of pocket at the purchase of the property.